-When we are sick we put our trust in doctors and physicians to take into account our ailments and to work to make us better.
-Whether it’s a minor cold or sinus infection or even something more detrimental such as cancer, we as patients expect a certain quality of care from these specialists.
-However, when this doesn’t happen and patients are neglected or treated for things they simply do not need, the ramifications can be unavoidable.
+When we are sick, we put our trust in doctors and physicians to take into account our ailments and to work to make us better.
+Whether it’s a minor cold or sinus infection or even something more detrimental such as cancer, patients expect a certain quality of care from these specialists – and the law requires it.
+However, when the applicable standard of care is not met and patients are neglected or treated in ways they simply do not need, the ramifications can be unavoidable.
 This unfortunately is exactly what happened to several cancer patients in New York.

-These and other very similar courses of treatment outlined in the Health Department filing led the state Board for Professional Medical Conduct to charge Yi with gross negligence, gross incompetence, negligence and incompetence on more than one occasion and failing to maintain records.
+These and other very similar courses of treatment outlined in the Health Department filing led the State Board for Professional Medical Conduct to charge Yi with gross negligence, gross incompetence, negligence, incompetence, and failing to maintain records on more than one occasion.

 Unfortunately, inappropriate cancer treatment, as well as cancer misdiagnosis, is all too common when it comes to oncologists.
 The National Cancer Institute estimates that more than 1.5 million people will be diagnosed with cancer this year and more than 15 million people are currently living with cancer.
 Despite the wide prevalence of cancer, thousands of patients receive a cancer misdiagnosis or are treated for cancer using inappropriate methods.

 Time is of the essence when treating cancer.
 Misdiagnosed cancers or the failure to diagnose cancer at all could mean weeks or months before a proper diagnosis is made and treatment can begin.
 With the help of tests and scanning equipment, doctors – especially oncologists and cancer specialists – can and should properly diagnose most cancers; however, sometimes doctors fail to perform these tests, and this can be devastating for patients.

 The Most Commonly Misdiagnosed Cancers: